 Valour Canada History & Heritage Scholarship

-In January 2021, Valour Canada will be presenting it’s second scholarship that will be awarded annually to post-secondary aspiring Canadian high school students.
+In September 2021, Valour Canada will be presenting it’s third iteration of a scholarship that will be awarded annually to post-secondary aspiring Canadian high school students.

 To download a PDF copy of this page, please click HERE